-Sensor stations are rolled out in 4 by 6 by 8 inch boxes (10x15x20 cm) intended to be installed at an outdoor position which is protected against driving rain and direct solar radiation (e.g. mounted to a wall under a balcony or porch), preferably at 3 feet (1 m) above ground.
+Sensor stations are rolled out in 3 by 6 by 8 inch waterproof boxes (7.5x15x20 cm) intended to be installed at an outdoor position which is protected against driving rain and direct solar radiation (e.g. mounted to a wall under a balcony or porch), preferably at 3 feet (1 m) above ground.
 They need 5V DC power supply for their operation and internet access via the local DSL router.
 If an outdoor mains outlet is provided at the installation site data transfer can be facilitated via mains line.
 Alternatively data transfer and power supply can be merged on a single data cable (PoE).
-All options are descibed in detail in an installation guide to be loaded down.
+All options are descibed in detail in an installation guide for download.

 Stations are installed at user sites on loan.
 They remain in the ownership of FIfF e.V.